Khakhra: Ingredients and preparation

 The base dough is primarily whole-wheat flour and oil; salt and mild spices may be added.
 During cooking, partially puffed phulka-like discs are pressed firmly on a hot tava with a cloth or wooden press until moisture is driven off and the disc turns rigid and shatter-crisp.

 Varieties

 Beyond plain (sada) khakhra, common flavourings include methi (fenugreek), jeera (cumin) and mixed masala.
-Contemporary commercial and home recipes also substitute or blend other flours (e.g., finger millet/ragi, barley, besan) to create multigrain versions.
+Contemporary commercial and home recipes also substitute or blend other flours (such as finger millet/ragi, barley, or besan, among others) to create multigrain versions.

 Consumption and commercialization

 Khakhra is a breakfast and teatime staple in many Gujarati and Jain households and has an established packaged-snack market with numerous regional brands and flavours.